-Singletons are single entities which are accessed as children of the entity container.
+Singletons are named entities which can be accessed as direct children of the entity container.
+A singleton may also be a member of an entity set.

 An OData resource is anything in the model that can be addressed (an entity set, entity, property, or operation).